FyraLabs-Graveyard/pungi/doc/configuration.rst

         option will most likely change to list architectures that are allowed to fail.

-    It is possible to configure extra information about where to push the image (unless it is a scratch build).
-Pungi will take any value in ``registry`` key in the configuration and collect them across all built images.
-The data will be saved into ``logs/global/osbs-registries.json`` as a mapping from Koji NVR to the registry data.
-The same data is also sent to the message bus on ``osbs-request-push`` topic once the compose finishes successfully.
-    Handling the message and performing the actual push is outside of scope for Pungi.

     The configuration will pass other attributes directly to the Koji task.
     This includes ``name``, ``version``, ``scratch`` and ``priority``.